CakeBoxx is the Next Generation of Shipping Containers

 Following the completion of his naval service Deak served in several challenging positions in the transportation security domains.
 He served in a Senior Executive Service position as the Deputy Assistant Administrator for Aviation Programs and Deputy Director of International Affairs for the Transportation Security Administration in the US Department of Homeland Security where he provided daily oversight and management of federal aviation security programs at all US airports and operational support and programmatic direction of TSA’s operational staff, Federal Security Directors, regional Area Directors and HQ staff.
 He also coordinated the agency’s anti-terrorism and aviation policies with international partners worldwide.
 Deak holds a Bachelor of Science degree in Biology from William and Mary College and is a graduate of the Navy’s Fighter Weapons School (Top Gun) in Miramar, California.

-H. Scott Lyman, Chief Commercial Officer
+H. Scott Lyman, Director of Commercial Programs

 After receiving his Masters in International Management from Thunderbird, Scott began his career in San Francisco in the container leasing field.
 He went on to work for a major Class I railroad starting an NVOCC and helping to facilitate the inauguration of double stack container service.
 Scott’s first startup was a joint venture with a Japanese ocean carrier designing and marketing the innovative Coil Rack and Cotrabox containers, which were successfully used in service from Japan to the U.S. in support of the auto industry.
 He still owns the patent for the second generation design which focused on the European steel industry.